Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

-We were apprehensive because we were traveling in March and, given our track record with weather, we half-expected to end up stranded in a blizzard or burned alive in a volcano eruption (see here and here).
+We were apprehensive because we were traveling in March and, given our track record with weather, we half-expected to end up stranded in a blizzard or burned alive in a volcano eruption (read about our other weather mishaps here and here).

 Further complicating matters was that we were driving a rental car that was manufactured before Sam or I were born and shook so violently my teeth chattered every time Sam hit the brakes (we rented from SADcars and became concerned when we realized “sad” wasn’t an acronym…)

 Nevertheless, we set out from our hotel optimistically at around 9:00am.
 After all, we were in Iceland!

 Our first stop was Seljandsfoss, a beautiful waterfall located about an hour and a half drive from Reykjavik.

 Warning to those traveling during winter: though beautiful, the waterfall is situated a short walk from the parking lot and the freezing temperatures combined with spray from the waterfall and frequent flurries turn parts of the walkway into a virtual ice rink.

 Though I’m no Michelle Kwan, I managed to slowly stumble my way along the path.
 Others weren’t so fortunate.